 All stored procedures removing domains are created and replaced within the database by DBInit and DBMigrate.

-The usage of prepares are:
+The usage of preparers are:

 com.intershop.beehive.core.dbinit.preparer.database.SQLScriptPreparer resources/<cartridge>/dbinit/scripts/